-- E. The Advisor: The Student shall be entitled to the assistance of any person as an Advisor.
-The Law School shall not pay for any Advisor.
-The Advisor may accompany the Student to the Hearing, may question witnesses on the student's behalf, but may not testify as to facts unless invited to do so by the Panel. - F. Rules of Evidence.
-Formal rules of evidence shall not apply, and the Head of the Panel, subject to overruling by a majority of the Panel, may disallow questions and set reasonable limitations upon the number of witnesses and the amount of time allowed for statements and for questioning. - G. Additional Related Violations: If, in the course of the Hearing, evidence of additional related possible violations has been presented, it shall not be necessary for the Chair to serve formal notice upon the Student, but the Panel, after giving the Student reasonable notice and an opportunity to be heard, may consider such possible violations in its deliberations and report. - H. Disposition Prior to Conclusion of the Hearing.
-At any time during the Hearing, the Panel may propose to the Student suggested sanctions in settlement of the case.
-If accepted, the settlement shall be signed by the student and filed with the Registrar, together with a statement of the charges, and it shall become a part of the student's record to be made available to relevant Bar committees.
-A copy of the signed settlement shall be given to the Student and the Dean of Students. - I. Panel Deliberations and Sanctions.
-The Panel shall conduct its deliberations in private.
-If a majority of the Panel concludes that the Student has taken actions warranting disciplinary sanction, the Panel, if no previous Charge has been issued, must issue a Charge and give the Student the opportunity to rebut the charges contained therein.
-If, after the Hearing is concluded and the opportunity to rebut all charges has been given, the Panel concludes that the Student has taken actions warranting disciplinary sanctions, the Panel shall impose sanctions including but not limited to the following: expulsion, suspension, disciplinary probation (with or without conditions), deprivation of course credit, downward adjustment of a grade, restitution, reduction or loss of scholarship, and reprimand.
-Disciplinary probation is a decision that the underlying conduct will be revisited for a sanction (or a harsher sanction) if the Student is found culpable of another infraction under these rules during the remainder of his or her time in school or if the Student fails to abide by conditions the Panel imposes as part of its sanction. - J. Report.
+- 2.The Hearing shall be closed.
+The Dean of Students (or, if the Dean of Students is unavailable or has a conflict of interest, a substitute designated by the Dean) may attend the meeting.
+A representative of the University's General Counsel's office, or its outside counsel, may attend the meeting upon the request of the Chair, the Dean or the University's General Counsel. - 3.
+The Student's Role: The Student may decline to attend the hearing.
+The Panel may draw such adverse inferences as it deems appropriate from the Student's refusal to attend or to answer questions. - 4.
+The Advisor: The Student shall be entitled to the assistance of any one person as an Advisor, at the student's sole expense.
+The Advisor may accompany the Student to the Hearing, may question witnesses on the student's behalf, but may not testify as to facts unless invited to do so by the Panel. - 5.
+Rules of Evidence.
+Formal rules of evidence shall not apply, and the Head of the Panel, may disallow questions and set reasonable limitations upon the number of witnesses and the amount of time allowed for statements and for questioning. - 6.
+Prior Conduct: If the Committee has previously considered conduct of the student resulting in either dismissal without prejudice or disciplinary probation, whether or not there was a hearing, the Panel may consider such prior conduct in its deliberations and report. - E. Disposition Prior to Conclusion of the Hearing.
+At any time during the Hearing, the Panel may propose to the student and the Manager suggested sanctions in settlement of the case.
+If accepted, the settlement shall be signed by the student the Manager and filed with the Registrar, together with a statement of the charges, and it shall become a part of the student's record to be made available to relevant Bar committees.
+A copy of the signed settlement shall be given to the Student and the Dean of Students. - F. Panel Deliberations and Sanctions.
+Following the hearing the Panel shall conduct its deliberations in private.
+If a majority of the Panel concludes that the Student has taken actions warranting disciplinary sanction, the Panel shall impose sanctions including but not limited to the following: expulsion, suspension, disciplinary probation (with or without conditions), deprivation of course credit, downward adjustment of a grade, restitution, reduction or loss of scholarship, and reprimand.
+Disciplinary probation is a decision that the underlying conduct will be revisited for a sanction (or a harsher sanction) if the Student is found culpable of another infraction under these rules during the remainder of his or her time in school or if the Student fails to abide by conditions the Panel imposes as part of its sanction. - G. Report.
 The Panel shall prepare a report setting forth the charges, findings of fact, the determination that a violation of disciplinary rules has or has not occurred, the sanctions imposed, and the reasons for imposing the sanctions.
 Individual members of the Panel may submit separate written statements if they desire.
 The Panel's report shall be filed with the Registrar and shall become a part of the student's record to be made available to relevant Bar committees.
 A copy of the Panel's report shall be given to the Dean of Students.
-A copy of the Panel's report shall be served on the Student in the same manner as provided in the rules for service of a Notice of Hearing under Article IV.
+A copy of the Panel's report shall be served on the Student in the same manner as provided in the rules for service of notice under Article IVB.